exercism/docs/using/settings/pronouns.md

 You can set your pronouns by filling in the blanks in a sample sentence on [your settings page](https://exercism.org/settings).
 We provide some common options for you to use, but you can write whatever you like.

-- If you choose "Use handle", we'll suggest people always use your handle, rather than pronouns when refering to you.
+- If you choose "Use handle", we'll suggest people always use your handle, rather than pronouns when referring to you.
 - If you choose "Leave blank", we won't show any pronouns or suggestions at all.

 If you see people's pronouns listed, please respect them.